seandstewart/bardly/pending/romances/pericles/11-player.md

 A prince of Macedon, my royal father;
 And the device he bears upon his shield
 Is an arm'd knight that's conquer'd by a lady;
-The motto thus, in Spanish,'Piu por dulzura que por fuerza.'
+The motto thus, in Spanish, 'Piu por dulzura que por fuerza.'

 *The Third Knight passes over*